-- 7.1 Consistent with the values of the Employer, the Parties to this Agreement recognise the importance of investing for the future and creating a flexible and inclusive workplace where diversity is embraced and supported. - 7.2 The Parties agree that creating an accessible work environment that facilitates flexible and inclusive work practices and strategies around the attraction, engagement and retention of Employees, who represent the communities within which we operate, is important.
+- 7.1 Consistent with the values of Multiplex, the Parties to this Agreement recognise the importance of investing for the future and creating a flexible and inclusive workplace where diversity is embraced and supported. - 7.2 The Parties agree that creating an accessible work environment that facilitates flexible and inclusive work practices and strategies around the attraction, engagement and retention of Employees, who represent the communities within which we operate, is important.

-- 7.3 The Employer, Employees and the Union recognise the importance of fair and inclusive treatment of all people, irrespective of gender. - 7.4 The provisions of this Agreement are to be gender neutral and gender inclusive. - 7.5 All pronouns used in this Agreement, whether used in the masculine, feminine or neuter gender shall include all other genders, and the singular shall include the plural and vice versa. - 7.6 The Employer will ensure that equal opportunities for recruitment, career growth and development are provided to all Employees, irrespective of gender.
+- 7.3 Multiplex, Employees and the Union recognise the importance of fair and inclusive treatment of all people, irrespective of gender and/or other protected characteristics/attributes. - 7.4 The provisions of this Agreement are to be gender neutral and gender inclusive, and to take into account other protected characteristics where adjustments are reasonable. - 7.5 All pronouns used in this Agreement, whether used in the masculine, feminine or neutral gender shall include all other genders, and the singular shall include the plural and vice versa. - 7.6 Multiplex will ensure that equal opportunities for recruitment, career growth and development are provided to all Employees, irrespective of gender and other protected characteristics.